-In the beginning, there was a link that a friend sent me.
-I clicked; ‘that’s some good copywriting right there’, I said.
+In the beginning, there was a link that a colleague from my team sent me.
+I clicked; ‘that’s some good copywriting right there’, I said, and it’s free.

 ‘I dig the branding, also’, was my next thought.

-Then I received an email from Sam Parr, giving a warm (and rather funny) welcome to their ‘crib’.
+After signing up, I received an email in my Inbox from Sam Parr, giving a warm (and rather funny) welcome to their ‘crib’.
 As far as I remember, after 1 week, and pardon me if I’m wrong, I receive another email.

-This time, it was an invitation to The Hustle’s milestone referral program.
+YES!
+This time it was an invitation to The Hustle’s milestone referral program.
 I followed the link (of course I did) and got my mind blown away from the awesome swag they offer in exchange for referrals.

 I started a referral marketing spree.

 One of the friends to whom I sent my link was like ‘dude, I’m already on board.
 Did you know these guys got 300K subscribers in just a few months?’

 Is this growth real?
 My eyeballs turned into dollar signs.
 I had to know how they did it.
 I googled every relative term, just to find that there’s no secret to their success.

 How a milestone referral program turned happy readers to fanatic ambassadors.

 It’s pretty obvious that the folks at The Hustle take their content seriously.
 They serve emails that you can’t afford not opening, and their articles are informative with a very specific tone of voice (such an experience, right?).

 These facts alone are enough to keep people coming back, but what do you do when you want to acquire more readers at a fast rate?

 How about asking your happy readers to talk about you to their friends, in exchange for exclusive swag?

-Harry’s used the exact same approach some years prior, resulting in a huge success.
+Harry’s used the exact same approach some years prior (to his members, etc), resulting in a huge success.

-But none of these aspects could play by their own.
-It’s the killer combination of 3:
+But none of these aspects could play on their own.
+It’s the killer combination of three: